Patsy & Loretta: Plot

 Country singers Patsy Cline (Megan Hilty) and Loretta Lynn (Jessie Mueller) meet when the former was already a well known star.
 The film starts in 1957, showing the two singers in their separate lives each with their own families.

 They meet in 1961 after Patsy was hospitalized due to a serious automobile accident.
 Already a star, Patsy helped Loretta, who was just starting in her career, giving advice on contracts and even gave her tips on costumes and makeup.
 They develop a friendship, until the fatal airplane crash in 1963.

 Loretta is seen several years later in performance with the "ghost" of Patsy.

 Cast

 Production

 The film was shot in Nashville, Tennessee.
 The executive producer, Neil Meron, had also worked with Hilty on the TV series Smash in 2012-13.
-Co-producers were Loretta Lynn's daughter Pasty Lynn Russell and Patsy Cline's daughter Julie Fudge on behalf of Patsy Cline's Estate.
+Co-producers were Loretta Lynn's daughter Patsy Lynn Russell and Patsy Cline's daughter Julie Fudge on behalf of Patsy Cline's Estate.
 Megan Hilty and Jessie Mueller were cast in the lead roles.